Looking for new restaurants in London? We've visited the hot new openings in the capital to come up with the best London restaurants list.

-The tagline for Covent Garden’s newest Italian restaurant, just minutes from Trafalgar Square, might be “pasta, prosecco, espresso” – but it’s those first little mouthfuls of arancini from the antipasti that you’ll be raving about, come home time.
+What's the food like?
+It’s those first little mouthfuls of arancini from the antipasti that you’ll be raving about, come home time.
 Created by head chef Louis Korovilas – whose CV lists training under Giorgio Locatelli, at Locanda Locatelli, and Pied à Terre – the arancini arrive as three golden nuggets.
-Their crisp armour gives way to the lightest rice, still just al dente, no stodge, and bags of flavour – first (on our visit) earthy mushroom, next creamy dolcelatte, and finally saffron with a fiery heart of ’nduja.
+Their crisp armour gives way to the lightest rice, still just al dente, no stodge, and bags of flavour.

 Leroy, London EC2 (Shoreditch)

-Those followers of Michelin will recognise the team behind Shoreditch’s latest bistro from the now (sadly) closed Ellory in Hackney – with sommeliers Ed Thaw and Jack Lewens, and chef Sam Kamienko at the helm.
-Leroy (a pet name for their former gaff) is decidedly more relaxed, more affordable, and the sort of place we want to hang out in every damn day.
+What's the vibe?
+The sort of place we want to hang out in every damn day.
 Olive-green tables are gold trimmed, school chairs have red-leather cushions, there’s dark, marble-topped counters and an open kitchen, which looks like a scene out of the Bon Appétit test kitchen.
 It feels like Brooklyn – but better.

 18 Phipp Street, Shoreditch, LondonEC21 4NU